 I have particular experience in working with young people.
 I also have a lot of experience in working with those who have suffered from rape or sexual abuse.

 I have returned to working face-to-face indoors.
 I am also continuing to work online (via zoom), on the telephone or through 'walk and talk' sessions in a local green space which is a popular alternative to meeting face-to-face indoors.

 Contact me to book a session or to discuss how counselling could help you.

 I have a Diploma in Therapeutic Counselling, a BSc (Hons) in Psychology and am a Registered Member of the British Association for Counselling and Psychotherapy (BACP) and operate within their Ethical Framework for good practice.

 I regularly attend training to continue my professional development.
-Previous training includes; mindfulness, suicide awareness, protective behaviours, LGBT awareness, Sexual Abuse and Exploitation, Paranoia and Unusual beliefs.
+Previous training includes; trauma and the body, mindfulness, suicide awareness, protective behaviours, LGBT awareness, Sexual Abuse and Exploitation, Paranoia and Unusual beliefs.

 I have experience in working in a number of agencies and settings with adults, children and young people.